 Dallas-Fort Worth Business Litigation Attorney

-Disagreements with a supplier, vendor, competitor, client, or customer are common in every industry.
-Many disputes can be resolved by a frank discussion between the parties or with assistance of a negotiator.
-However, when one side ceases being rational or becomes intent on taking advantage of the other, then it requires a skilled business litigation attorney in Texas to make the other side fully aware of and responsible for the consequences.
+Disagreements with a supplier, vendor, competitor, client, or customer are common in any industry.
+Many disputes can be resolved by a frank discussion between the parties.
+But when one side ceases being rational or becomes intent on taking advantage of the other, then it requires an attorney skilled in business disputes to make the other side fully aware of and responsible for the consequences.

-Wright Commercial Litigation’s principal attorney, Jason E. Wright, is a seasoned business litigation attorney who has substantial experience resolving commercial and business disputes throughout Texas, in McKinney, Collin County, Dallas County, Denton County, and beyond for small, midsize, and large clients.
-He can work strategically behind the scenes or out in front to find innovative solutions where possible through advanced resolution skills (backed up by well-reasoned legal analysis and broad experience), while at the same time preparing a case to prevail at trial if that becomes necessary.
-Jason is respected by clients, peers, and opposing counsel alike for his thoughtful explanations, professionalism, and reasonable approaches to resolving challenging suits, whether at the bargaining table or in the courtroom.
+Wright Commercial Litigation’s principal attorney, Jason E. Wright, is a seasoned business litigation attorney who has substantial experience resolving commercial disputes throughout Texas with a focus on practice in McKinney, Collin County, Dallas, Fort Worth, and beyond for small to midsize clients.
+He can work strategically behind the scenes or out in front to find practical solutions whenever possible through advanced resolution skills (backed up by well-reasoned legal analysis and broad experience), while at the same time preparing a case to prevail at trial if that becomes necessary.
+Jason is respected by clients, peers, and opposing counsel alike for his professionalism, thoughtful analysis, and reasonable approaches to resolving challenging disputes, whether at the bargaining table or in the courtroom.

-No matter the legal issue, Wright Commercial Litigation works proactively to advance your business or individual interests with a thorough case evaluation, frank assessment of the merits, and early planning for trial that leads not only to a more effective pre-suit negotiation and potential settlement, but also highly developed litigation, discovery, and trial practices all focused on the end goal of winning a favorable judgment in court (or through arbitration forum).
+No matter the business legal issue, Wright Commercial Litigation works proactively to advance your interests with a thorough case evaluation, frank assessment of the merits, and early planning for trial and post-judgment matters that leads not only to a more effective pre-suit negotiation and potential settlement, but also highly developed litigation, discovery, and trial practices all focused on the end goal of winning a favorable judgment in court (or arbitration) and collecting a recovery.

 Contact the firm today to set up a no-cost evaluation of your business issue.